HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 Historically, search engines have worked with unstructured data: the piles of words, paragraphs and other content that comprise the text on a page.

 Schema markup and other types of structured data provide search engines another way to parse and organize content.
-Structured data powers many of [Google's search features](https://developers.google.com/search/docs/advanced/structured-data/search-gallery).
+Structured data powers many of <a hreflang="en" href="https://developers.google.com/search/docs/advanced/structured-data/search-gallery">Google's search features</a>.

 Like words on the page, structured data can be modified with JavaScript.